kstrikesbak/thingagram/README-thingagram.md

 ## Challenges faced

 * Responsiveness of homepage applied in all three formats
-* Rmbedding animation to homepage and making it responsive in all three formats
+* Embedding animation to homepage and making it responsive in all three formats
 * TIME - I could have spent a year on this project tweaking every little thing

 ## Authors